raspberrypilearning/quest-seeker/en/quiz1/question_2.md

   --- feedback ---

 Yes that's correct.
-The Quest Giver NPC checks whether the player has the quest item before giving the reward.
+The Quest Giver NPC checks whether the Player has the quest item before giving the reward.
 Setting the `player.hasQuestItem` variable to false will mean that the reward code doesn't run next time the Player collides with the Quest Giver NPC.

   --- /feedback ---